Academic appeals for coursework students

 • the overall mark for a unit of study

-• a fail grade or removal from a placement
+• a fail grade

-• a finding of plagiarism or misconduct
+• a finding of plagiarism or breach of academic integrity

 • a decision to impose conditions or restrictions on your re-enrolment after you are asked to Show Good Cause